 One every nine minutes: record number of EVs registered last year

-Electric vehicle (EV) car registrations in the UK have grown for the seventh year in a row, with latest figures placing the number of new pure electric and plug-in hybrid cars registered in 2018 at 59,911 – the equivalent of one sold every nine minutes.
+The latest figures place the number of new electric and plug-in hybrid cars registered in 2018 at 59,911 – the equivalent of one sold every nine minutes.

 The new data from Go UItra Low shows the market grew by 19 percent compared to 2017, making it the most successful year for EVs on record and demonstrating a continued trend of consumers and businesses switching to ultra-low emission vehicles.

-Though plug-in hybrids continue to account for the bulk of the market, with 74 percent of registrations, pure electric cars also saw a significant increase in 2018 (up 14 percent on the previous year), meaning demand for zero emissions vehicles continue to outperform the wider auto market.
+Though plug-in hybrids continue to account for the bulk of the market, with 74 percent of registrations, pure electric cars also saw a significant increase in 2018 (up 14 percent on the previous year), meaning demand for zero-emissions vehicles continues to outperform the wider auto market.
 This takes the total number of EVs registered in the UK to more than 196,000 as of January 2019.

 Furthermore, Go Ultra Low – the joint Government and car industry campaign – predicts the market is poised for a “another strong year” for registrations, citing a recent survey which found nearly a fifth of Brits would like to switch to an EV in 2019.
 Speculative government estimates put the number of EVs on British roads by 2030 at 10 million, while Deloitte has predicted that the cost of owning an EV will be on par with that of a petrol or diesel vehicle by 2024, likely creating a surge in demand.